cells Crossword Puzzles

 Across

-- supports cell and strengthens it
+- wall/supports cell and strengthens it

-- gel-like substance where most of the chemical reactions happen.
+- substance where most of the chemical reactions happen.
 It contains enzymes that control these chemical reactions

 Down

-- where proteins are made in cells
+- proteins are made in cells

 Across